-In Missouri, they don't have to be unanimous to press such an indictment, as long as nine of the 12 agree on a charge.
+In Missouri, they don’t have to be in unanimous agreement to press such an indictment, as long as nine of the 12 agree on a charge.

 The federal government is conducting a separate investigation.

-FBI agents have knocked on more than 400 doors in Ferguson and interviewed more than 200 people as part of the U.S. Justice Department's civil rights investigation, according to law enforcement sources.
+FBI agents interviewed more than 200 people as part of the U.S. Justice Department’s civil rights investigation, according to law enforcement sources.

-The federal probe must prove there was an element of "racial hostility" in the shooting.
-That's a higher standard than the one before the St. Louis County grand jury.
+The federal investigation must prove there was an element of “racial hostility” in the shooting.
+That’s a higher standard than the one before the St. Louis County grand jury.